1111-1993/Token-Distribution/README.md

 ### State Account
 - The `State` account structure defines the program's state stored on-chain.
-  - `token_amount`: Total amount of tokens held by the contract.
+  - `token_amount`: Total amount of SPL tokens held by the contract.
   - `whitelist`: List of whitelisted addresses eligible for claiming tokens.
   - `claim_amount`: Amount of tokens each whitelisted address can claim.
   - `claimed`: Array tracking which addresses have claimed tokens.